axelarnetwork/axelar-docs/STYLE-GUIDE.md

-# Axelar developer documentation style guide
+# Axelar Developer Documentation Style Guide

 Thank you for contributing to the Axelar documentation!
 We aim to provide clear, consistent information on how to build for the interchain future.
 Please refer to this guide when working on the docs.
 It will be updated regularly as Axelar grows and new standards come into place.